Bloch Pointe Shoes

 Find Your Perfect Shoe!

-Remember, just like I did before I went en pointe, ballet students MUST take responsibility for their own strengthening prior to beginning pointe work.
+Remember, just like I did before I went en pointe, ballet students must take responsibility for their own strengthening prior to beginning pointe work.

 Don't leave it to your teacher!